aserebryakov/aserebryakov.github.io/_posts/2024-08-01-design-toolkit.markdown

 categories: jekyll update
 ---

+## TL;DR

+1. Store your design documentation with the code.
+2. Use Markdown for text.
+3. Use PlantUML or Mermaid for your diagrams (choose the one that can be rendered as part of Markdown in your environment).

-# Single Source of Truth
+## Single Source of Truth

 The main idea behind the toolkit is:

-> All documentation should be in one place - project repository.
+> All documentation should be in one place - the project repository.

 Let me explain it a little.